ppmungara/plugnchug/README.md

-PLugnchug is a website to find practice questions from past assignments of a course.
+Plugnchug is a website to find practice questions from past assignments of a course.